sparkflows/sparkflows-docs/docs/installation/configuration/connecting-spark-cluster.rst

 * **Install Fire on an edge node of your Apache Spark Cluster.**
     * The edge node has the hadoop/hive/spark configuration files set up.
     * Make sure that you are already able to run your spark jobs from this node using **spark-submit**.
-* **Update the below configurations under the menu, ``Administration/Configuration``**
+* **Update the below configurations under the menu, ``Administration/Configuration``**.

-.. note:: In order for Fire to connect to the Apache Spark Cluster, it needs to be installed as a user which can impersonate other users.
-More details are below in the page.
+..
+Note:: In order for Fire to connect to the Apache Spark Cluster, it needs to be installed as an user which can impersonate other users.
+Further details can be found below in the page.
 For the rest of the documentation on this page, we assume that it has been installed as the user ``sparkflows``.

 Fire User Setup
 ---------------